Pelvic inflammatory disease (PID)

-- Culture of your vagina or cervix to look for gonorrhea, chlamydia, or other causes of PID
+- A swab taken of your vagina or cervix.
+This sample will be checked for gonorrhea, chlamydia, or other causes of PID.

 Treatment of Pelvic inflammatory disease (PID)

-Your doctor will often start you on antibiotics while waiting for your test results.
+Your doctor will often have you start taking antibiotics while waiting for your test results.

-PID infections can cause scarring of the pelvic organs, possibly leading to:
+PID infections can cause scarring of the pelvic organs.
+This can cause:

 When to Contact a Health Professional